No products in the cart.

 The most forgiving area of the pants is typically the appendix area near your zipper.

-While there’s no specific brand of pants, or shorts for that matter, that will help you conceal your Glock 19 better, there are definitely things you want to keep in mind that will help you conceal better.
+While there’s no specific brand of pants, or shorts for that matter, that will help you with better Glock 19 concealed carry, there are definitely things you want to keep in mind that will help you conceal better.

 Also keep in mind the tighter your pants are (I’m looking and you skinny jeans Chad) the harder it will be to keep your Glock from printing while carrying.